 The French State may replace the last bidder to obtain an item at its hammer price.
 The representative of the museum concerned must make an announcement as soon as the hammer fails.
 Periods of retraction of fifteen days then follow, during which the last bidder remains the owner of the lot unless the right of preemption is exercised.
 He becomes the owner once and for all at the end of these fifteen days if the State doesn’t confirm its preemption.
-Vichy Enchères cannot be responsible for conditions of the preemption for the French State.
+A right of preemption can be exercised in completely dematerialized sales.
+Vichy Enchères/Etienne Laurent cannot be responsible for conditions of the preemption for the French State.

-After your payment, we give you the invoice and you can recover your lots according to days and opening hours to Vichy Enchères.
+After your payment, we give you the invoice and you can recover your lots according to days and opening hours to Vichy Enchères/Etienne Laurent.